MouseLand/facemap/README.md

 ## Start processing! *HOW TO GUI*

+### PYTHON

-**PYTHON**: here is a youtube video showing how to process and move around the GUI (click on picture) [![GUI video](/figs/mousefacegui.png)](https://www.youtube.com/watch?v=YOUTUBE_VIDEO_ID_HERE)
+Here is a youtube video showing how to process and move around the GUI (click on picture) [![GUI video](/figs/mousefacegui.png)](https://www.youtube.com/watch?v=YOUTUBE_VIDEO_ID_HERE)

-Instructions: run the following command in a terminal
+Text instructions: run the following command in a terminal
 ```
 python -m FaceMap
 ```